Raw Food for Dogs with Pancreatitis: Low-Fat Protocols

 If you're reading this, you've probably experienced:

-Dogs with pancreatic issues should never be fed high-fat scraps from the table.
+Dogs with pancreatic issues should never consume high-fat scraps from the table.
 A single piece of bacon fat or chicken skin can trigger an acute flare-up requiring emergency veterinary care.
-Strict adherence is vital for recovery.
+Your strict adherence remains vital for your dog's recovery.

 🔬 RAW & WELL INSIGHT